 Iris in Perfumery: The Rhizome, Not the Flower

-Orris: 6–9 Year Cycle
+Orris: 6–9 Year Production Cycle

 - 3–4 years field growth, then 3–5 years drying

-- Irones form during drying via oxidative degradation of iridals
+- Irones form during drying via oxidative degradation of iridals (odorless triterpenes)

-- Yield: 1 tonne fresh → 100 kg dry → 2 kg orris butter
+- Yield: 1 tonne fresh rhizomes → 100 kg dry → 2 kg orris butter

 - Price: €8,000–100,000+/kg depending on grade

-- Profile: powdery, violet, buttery, earthy, suede
+- Profile: powdery, violet, buttery, earthy, suede, raspberry

-- Key species: I. pallida (Tuscany), I. germanica (Morocco)
+- Species: I. pallida (Tuscany, France), I. germanica (Morocco, China)

-- Industry: Biolandes, DSM-Firmenich, Givaudan
+- Industry: Biolandes, DSM-Firmenich, Givaudan, IFF

 - Zero irones detected in flower emissions